cbanbury/grunt-simple-protractor/README.md

 }
 ```

+If you run into problems, run grunt with the `--stack` and/or `--debug` flags to debug further.

 ## How It Works

 This task will automatically run webdriver by default.
 It will also create a local server to serve